 In September 2012, QCRD had the honor of hosting WFTDA’s North Central regional tournament in Niagara Falls, NY.
 From across the north central region, ten teams , officials, and fans gathered for three days of intense roller derby competition.
 QCRD stepped up and showed the derby world what being an amazing group of people from western New York means.
 A short year later, for the first time in league history, the Furies qualified for and played in the WFTDA 2013 Playoffs.
 The Furies competed in the Division 2 tournament held in Kalamazoo, Michigan, and placed 9th.

 Community involvement has always been a significant part of our mission and identity.
 We regularly volunteer with multiple organizations, including but not limited to, Habitat for Humanity, Brush Up Buffalo, Children’s Hospital, Ride for Roswell, and Buffalo Re-Use/Re-Tree.
-In addition to contributing our time, we donate a portion of all ticket sales to a designated charity.
-We’ve handed “big checks” to many organizations such as the Girls Sports Foundation, Crisis Services, and the Food Bank of WNY.
+We’ve handed “big checks” to many organizations such as the Girls Sports Foundation, Crisis Services, the Food Bank of WNY, P.U.N.T., and the Erie County SPCA.
 QCRD has grown to over 120 members, which include competitive skaters, officials, and volunteers.
-It is more difficult to be a bouting skater than years past, but aspiring players still join year after year.
+It is more difficult to be a bouting skater than in years past, but aspiring players still join year after year.

 The Dollies, Kats, and Saucies are still battling it out for the Queen City Cup every season, our B level travel team, the Subzero Sirens, strive to perfect their skills, and the Lake Effect Furies are continuing their quest to the top of the WFTDA charts.